Frequently Asked Questions

 Q. WHAT FACTORS AFFECT MORTGAGE PAYMENTS?

-A. Factors that affect the mortgage payment are: the amount of the down payment, the size of the mortgage loan, the interest rate, the length of the repayment term and payment schedule will all affect the size of your mortgage payment.
+A. Factors that affect the mortgage payment include: the amount of the down payment, the size of the mortgage loan, the interest rate, the length of the repayment term, payment schedule, and your credit scores will all affect the size of your mortgage payment.

 Q. HOW LARGE OF A DOWN PAYMENT DO I NEED?

 A. There are mortgage options now available that only require a down payment of 5% or less of the purchase price.
 But the larger the down payment, the less you have to borrow, and the more equity you’ll have.
 Mortgages with less than a 20% down payment generally require a mortgage insurance policy to secure the loan.
 When considering the size of your down payment, consider that you’ll also need money for closing costs, moving expenses, and decorating to consider.

 Q. HOW DOES THE LENDER DECIDE THE MAXIMUM LOAN AMOUNT THAT YOU CAN AFFORD?

 A. The lender considers your debt-to-income ratio, which is a comparison of your gross (pre-tax) income to housing and non-housing expenses.
 Non-housing expenses include such long-term, and short term debts such as car or student loan payments, alimony, or child support.
 The lender also considers cash available for down payment and closing costs, credit history, etc. when determining your maximum loan amount.

 Q. WHAT IS A LOAN TO VALUE (LTV) AND HOW DOES IT DETERMINE THE SIZE OF MY LOAN?